 Earlier this month, GE Power & Water announced plans to move production and 500 jobs to France, Hungary and China as its customers seek ECA financing support for projects using 50Hz heavy duty and aeroderivative gas turbines.
 GE Aviation announced plans to create a turboprop engine development, test and production operation in Europe.
 GE recently signed an agreement with UK Export Finance (UKEF) to access $12 billion in export credit financing for both confirmed and potential orders that could create as many as 1,000 UK jobs.
 Among the factors driving these decisions was the need to meet customer financing requirements and access foreign ECAs.

-Tagged with Canada, Export, GE, Import, tED, Waukesha, Wisconsin
+Tagged with Canada, GE, tED, Wisconsin